Ira Babcock

 Ira Leonard Babcock (c.
-1808 – March 21, 1888) was an American pioneer and doctor in the Oregon Country.
+1808 – March 21, 1888) was an American pioneer and medical doctor in the Oregon Country.
 A native of New York, he was selected as the first Supreme Judge with probate powers in February 1841 in what would become the state of Oregon.

 Although the meeting where he was selected did not produce an acting government, he also took over the executive and legislative powers as the first person in Oregon's history.
 The meeting was the first of several meetings, presided by him since 1842, that led to a Provisional Government in the Willamette Valley in May 1843.

 Early life

 Babcock was born in the state of New York around 1808 where he received medical training.
 He came to what was then the unorganized Oregon Country from New York while working for the Methodist Mission run by Jason Lee.
 Babcock arrived in Oregon in 1840 aboard the ship Lausanne with his wife and one son.
 They traveled with Jason Lee’s reinforcements for the mission that was re-located to present day Salem, Oregon.
 The Lausanne had sailed around Cape Horn and included future governor George Abernethy and the Reverend Gustavus Hines.